benjaminweymouth/Housing-Market-Forecasting-Time-Series-Analysis/README.md

 Overall Conclusion:

 We conclude that from both pipelines, there is a an imminent change coming which would align with the downturn that was in our hypothesis.
+We believe that the three pipelines in our analysis shown in our Jupyter notebooks support this conclusion.

+## Jupyter Notebooks (3 pipeline analysis)

 NLP Analysis: [ClickforNLP](https://github.com/benjaminweymouth/-fintech-project2-machine-learning/blob/main/Python%20Code/NLP%20Qualitative%20Analysis.ipynb)